-One reason Frozen is different from Disney films of yore is that the storied princess doesn’t need to be rescued by a handsome prince.
-For that you can thank the film’s producer, Peter Del Vecho (CFA’80), who guided Frozen’s transformation from a traditional princess tale to a quirky, touching story about the relationship between two sisters.
+Frozen stands out from Disney films of yore in that the storyline doesn’t focus on a princess needing to be rescued by a handsome but blandly boring prince.
+If the film wins the Oscar Sunday night for Best Animated Film, as anticipated—it won the Golden Globe in the same category last month—accepting the award will be the film’s producer, Peter Del Vecho (CFA’80), who led its transformation from a traditional princess tale to a quirky, touching story based on the relationship between two sisters.

 “I think it was because they found great success in the past with directors and producers who had come from a theater background,” Del Vecho says.
 “At the time, the studio was being run by two theater veterans—Thomas Schumacher and Peter Schneider—and so they valued that sort of work.”

-Del Vecho says his job is to understand the film the director is trying to make, and then help get that film made.
-He is involved from the beginning, hiring writers and artists, overseeing scripts and storyboards, and dealing with schedules and budgets.
-The goal, he says, is to “protect the creative from the business side of what we’re doing, so they can do what they do best and get their artistic vision up on the screen.”
+As a producer, Del Vecho says, he first has to understand the film the director is trying to make, and then help get that film made.
+He is involved from the very beginning, hiring writers and artists, overseeing scripts and storyboards, and dealing with schedules and budgets.
+His job, he says, is to “protect the creative from the business side of what we’re doing, so they can do what they do best and get their artistic vision up on the screen.”

-The idea for turning Hans Christian Andersen’s story The Snow Queen into an animated film had been kicking around the studio for decades.
-The project was attempted several times, but difficulty with the wicked Snow Queen character was a stumbling block.
+The idea for turning Andersen’s story into an animated film had been kicking around the studio for decades.
+Walt Disney himself had expressed interest in it, but it died when he did.
+The project came back several times, but languished, largely because of the difficulties writers faced with the wicked Snow Queen (Elsa) character.